ogradyc01/GoldenCheetah/First-Steps:-Prerequisites.md

 First Steps: Prerequisites (Version 3.1)
 ***
 In order to use GoldenCheetah you have to install it on you PC.
+Supported operating systems are listed on the GoldenCheetah website.

-GoldenCheetah is NOT a Web-based application, but has to be installed locally on your PC.
+_Note:_ GoldenCheetah is NOT a web-based application, but has to be installed locally on your PC.

 Stable release build for download are available on the GoldenCheetah website, at [www.goldencheetah.org/download](http://www.goldencheetah.org/download.html)